 Does Afterpay Report Your Activity to Credit Bureaus?

 Afterpay does not report your payment activity to credit bureaus, even if you pay late, according to Scala.
+This means a late payment to Afterpay won't hurt your credit score.

-What Credit Score Do You Need To Use Afterpay?
+What Credit Score Do You Need to Use Afterpay?

 Since Afterpay doesn't use credit scores, there is no minimum credit score to use the service.
 Instead, if you're not approved to use Afterpay, it could be for a few reasons: